What is RYLA?

 RYLA also incorporates opportunities for fun and socializing, including such activities as bowling, pizza party, ice cream social, formal banquet and farewell dance.

 Yes, very.
 Stetson University provides 24/7 security on campus and at the dorms.
-RYLA staff will also be available to students around the clock if needed.
+RYLA staff will also be available to participants around the clock if needed.

-What does it cost to send a student to RYLA?
+What does it cost to send a participant to RYLA?

-The RYLA student pays nothing.
-The cost for students to attend RYLA is incurred by the sponsoring Rotary Club.
-This sponsorship includes lodging, meals, snacks, activities, and transportation during the event.
-Students should bring no more than $25 spending money.
+The RYLA participant pays nothing.
+The cost for participants to attend RYLA is incurred by the sponsoring Rotary Club.
+This sponsorship includes lodging, meals, snacks, activities, and transportation during the event. participants should bring no more than $25 spending money.

-Transportation of students to and from the event should be coordinated between parents and the sponsoring Rotary club.
+Transportation of participants to and from the event should be coordinated between parents and the sponsoring Rotary club.

-Are all the camp staff required to have a criminal back ground checks?
+Are all the camp staff required to have criminal background checks?

 Yes – this is required by us and by Stetson University.
-All staff that will be working with the students will have been checked.
-Speakers will not have had background checks, but they are only with the students for an hour or two and are never on an individual basis, and the camp staff is always with the students.
+All staff that will be working with the participants will have been checked.
+Speakers will not have had background checks, but they are only with the participants for an hour or two and are never on an individual basis, and the camp staff is always with the participants.

-Will the students that come together from the same schools room together in the dorms?
+Will the participants that come together from the same schools’ room together in the dorms?

 No, actually, and this is on purpose.
-Part of our goal is to help bring students out of their comfort zone, and one way we have learned to do this is by giving them random rooming assignments.
-We do however take age into account and only room them with students their own age.
+Part of our goal is to help bring participants out of their comfort zone, and one way we have learned to do this is by giving them random rooming assignments.
+We do however take age into account and only room them with participants their own age.